Different Types of Tents Explained (with Photos)

 Advantages:

-• Can be set up without pegs
+• Set up without pegs

 • Universally applicable